 Breweries in Salzburg

 Salzburg is generally regarded as the beer capital of Austria.
-Ten breweries in and around the city reflect the impressive variety of opportunities available to beer aficionados.
+Eleven breweries in and around the city reflect the impressive variety of opportunities available to beer aficionados.
 From “top dog” Stiegl and venerable Augustiner Bräu Kloster Mülln, to the Weissbierbrauerei and those microbreweries at inns that produce only for their own guests, Salzburg gives you the perfect opportunity to experience the multifaceted world of “amber nectar”.

 Experience Salzburg’s Beer Culture